 1. Are wild elephant safaris safe in Sri Lanka?

-- Wild elephant safaris in Sri Lanka are generally safe when conducted by reputable tour operators who prioritize safety and responsible practices.
+• Wild elephant safari in Sri Lanka is generally safe when conducted by reputable tour operators who prioritize safety and responsible practices.
 Follow their guidelines for a secure experience.

 2. Can I feed or touch the wild elephants during a safari?